What Can Landlords Claim as Business Expenses?

 Entertaining expenses and gifts

-Business entertainment of any kind is excluded as an expense - even buying a cup of coffee for a tenant.
+Any business entertainment is excluded as an expense, including buying a cup of coffee for a tenant.

 Fines and penalties